Last year, I was forced to take an impromptu vacation.

 But at this point, I’d already tasted freedom.
 And I despised my client work… every hour spent on so-and-so project was an hour I could be selling, marketing, or building Planscope.

-Eventually, I released a book (called Double Your Freelancing Rate.)
+Eventually, I released a book called Double Your Freelancing Rate (now Double Your Freelancing Rate the course.)

 And then a workshop (the now-retired Consultancy Masterclass.)

-And then I did another book (the now-retired, and soon to be reborn, The Blueprint.)
+And then I did another book called The Blueprint (now-retired and reborn as the course The Blueprint.)

 And then a few more courses, conferences, and products…